 Weiss Watch Company is restoring prestige to American watchmaking.
 We design and build luxury timepieces with mechanical movements by hand in Los Angeles, California.
-Each timepiece is individually assembled in America using American and Swiss components.
+Each timepiece is individually assembled in America.
 Our practices merge historical techniques and modern technological advances, with every process perfected by a Swiss-trained and certified American watchmaker.
 Weiss Watch Company strives to increase the percentage of domestic sourcing with each edition, and is the only company resurrecting industry practices that have not been active in the United States for decades.

 Design and Engineering